-- According to Forrester, the global public cloud infrastructure market will grow at a fairly astounding 35% to $120 billion in 2021.
+- According to Forrester and considering the cloud adoption trend, the global public cloud infrastructure market will grow at a fairly astounding 35% to $120 billion in 2021.

 - Alibaba is breathing down the necks of AWS and Microsoft Azure and is expected to reach the third highest revenue spot globally.